 We also participate as speakers at capacity building and training events.
 Example of these collaborations include:

-Organized by Homeland Security Investigations (HSI), part of the U.S. Department of Homeland Security, EAL took part in the Environmental Crimes Trans-Border Financial Investigations Training (TBFIT), held in Bangkok, Thailand, August 20-24, 2018.
+Organized by Homeland Security Investigations (HSI), part of the U.S. Department of Homeland Security, ELI took part in the Environmental Crimes Trans-Border Financial Investigations Training (TBFIT), held in Bangkok, Thailand, August 20-24, 2018.

 The training brought together various law enforcement agencies from Thailand, Vietnam and Indonesia, and intergovernmental organizations, to enhance cooperation and information sharing among southeast Asian countries in the fight against, and prevention of, environmental crimes.